Native American Nations in the Midwest

-Many groups of Indigenous Peoples of North America inhabit our great Midwestern States.
-Some range into Canada as well, including the Iroquois and Chippewa peoples and others.
+Many groups of Indigenous Peoples of North America inhabit our nation's Midwestern States.
+Some of these nations, bands, and smaller communities range into Canada as well, including the Iroquois and Chippewa peoples who have migrated back and forth between these two large countries for hundreds of years.

-As a country, the US has a history of these tribal groups migrating east and west through the Eastern Woodlands and beyond for a number of reasons.
+As a country, the USA also has a history of these Midwestern tribal groups migrating east and west through the Eastern Woodlands for many reasons.

-One reason is the depletion of resources in one area and the search for better hunting and gathering grounds as well as healthier soils for agriculture.
-Both wildlife and humans can wear out the land and find it necessary to move on.
+One reason is the depletion of resources in one area and the search for better hunting and gathering and agricultural grounds.
+Wildlife, plant life, and humans all can wear out the land and find it necessary to move on or die.

 Another reason for native migration in the Midwest is the inter-tribal wars that moved defeated groups out of their original homelands in search of newer pastures, wildlife, and arable land.